-The net proceeds to the Company from the sale of the Notes being offered by the Company hereby, after deducting the underwriting discount and estimated offering expenses, are estimated to be approximately \$96.7 million (based on a Dollar--Deutsche Mark exchange rate of DM 1.77 = \$1.00, the noon buying rate in New York City for cable transfers in Deutsche Marks as certified for customs purposes by the Federal Reserve Bank of New York (the "Noon Buying Rate") on May 8, 1998).
+The net proceeds to the Company from the sale of the Units being offered by the Company hereby, after deducting the underwriting discount and estimated offering expenses, are estimated to be approximately \$96.7 million (based on a Dollar--Deutsche Mark exchange rate of DM 1.77 = \$1.00, the noon buying rate in New York City for cable transfers in Deutsche Marks as certified for customs purposes by the Federal Reserve Bank of New York (the "Noon Buying Rate") on May 8, 1998).
+The Company currently intends to use the proceeds from exercise of Warrants, if any, to fund working capital needs.

-The Company currently intends to use the net proceeds from the Offering, together with the existing cash reserves of approximately \$33.5 million at March 31, 1998, as follows: (i) approximately \$60 to \$70 million to expand its ATM network in its existing markets of Hungary, Poland, Germany, the Czech Republic, Croatia, and planned future markets such as France and Romania, including the purchase and installation of an aggregate of approximately 2,000 ATM machines in such markets through the year ending December 31, 1999; (ii) approximately \$11.2 million to repay \$14.4 million of the Company's capitalized lease obligations at March 31, 1998 which have an effective interest rate of approximately 13.5% per annum and (iii) the remainder will be used for general corporate purposes, including expansion into new markets, expanding the provision of ATM management services, the pursuit of possible strategic acquisition and joint venture opportunities consistent with the Company's strategy of expanding its ATM network including a possible acquisition of certain ATM assets in the United States described in "Business--The Euronet Network--United States" and to fund operating losses and working capital needs.
+The Company currently intends to use the net proceeds from the Offering, together with the existing cash reserves of approximately \$33.5 million at March 31, 1998, as follows: (i) approximately \$60 to \$70 million to expand its ATM network in its existing markets of Hungary, Poland, Germany, the Czech Republic, Croatia, and planned future markets such as France and Romania, including the purchase and installation of an aggregate of approximately 2,000 ATM machines in such markets through the year ending December 31, 1999; (ii) to repay approximately \$11.2 million of the \$14.4 million total outstanding of the Company's capitalized lease obligations at March 31, 1998 which have an effective interest rate of approximately 13.5% per annum and (iii) the remainder will be used for general corporate purposes, including expansion into new markets, expanding the provision of ATM management services, the pursuit of possible strategic acquisition and joint venture opportunities consistent with the Company's strategy of expanding its ATM network including a possible acquisition of certain ATM assets in the United States described in "Business--The Euronet Network--The United States" and to fund operating losses and working capital needs.